-If local government determines that the applicant is capable of serving the area and there are no known objections to the service territory expansion, staff may recommend an allocation for the projected service territory with a special condition that the applicant receive a franchise from local government for expansion within two years.
-If local government indicates that the utility may not be capable of serving the expanded service territory, staff may recommend an allocation based on projected water use within the existing service territory; after objections and other difficulties are resolved, staff may then recommend an allocation for the proposed area.
+If local government determines that the applicant is capable of serving the area the projected service area will be used in the demand calculation.
+If used, a special condition to the permit shall require the permittee receive a franchise from local government for expansion within two years.

 C. Unregulated Service Territory

 If the applicant is not regulated by either local government or the PSC, the projected service area must conform to the area that the utility can reasonably serve within the permit duration.
 If the applicant is a municipality, service areas outside of municipal boundaries must be explained by attachment of agreements or contracts to the application.
-Staff will solicit the assistance of the PSC in determining whether the PSC has certificated the area outside of municipal boundaries to any other utility.
+The applicant may solicit the assistance of the PSC in determining whether the PSC has certificated the area outside of municipal boundaries to any other utility.

 D. Conflicting Service Territories